 He loved music, especially Sondheim and opera arias, crying each time he heard Pavarotti sing Nessun Dorma.
 He loved reading would consume at least three books a week.
 He loved hiking, wildlife, and watching the birds at his Chester Spring home.
 Golf with his close buddies was something he missed terribly as he found himself slowing down.
 People will remember him most for the stories he told, his jokes, and his interest in providing sound advice to others.
 He kept his hospice nurses and the Angels who cared for him laughing and they were all very fond of him.
 He loved his neighbors as well, and loved talking to their children as he watched them grow.

 He is survived by Mary, his beloved wife of 35 years, a local artist and current president of the Philadelphia/Tri-States Artists Equity Assn.
 Don and Mary were active members of the Main Line Unitarian Church where they formed an ECO group after Earth Day 1990 to work on environmental causes.
 They were honored by Senator Dinniman, the Pennsylvania House of Representatives and the Chester County Citizens for Climate Protection Gene Wilson Award in 2013 “…for their extraordinary dedication, commitment and leadership in our pursuit of a cleaner, healthier environment.”

-A memorial service is being planned at the Main Line Unitarian Church in Devon PA.
-He will be interred in Arlington National Cemetery in Virginia.
+A memorial service will be held 7:00 P.M.
+Monday, September 10, 2018 at Main Line Unitarian Church, 816 South Valley Forge Road, Devon PA 19333.
+He will be interred in Arlington National Cemetery in Virginia at a later date.